Bwyd Powys Food Partnership

 In July 2023 we welcomed on board Chloe Masefield as South Powys Sustainable Food Places Co-ordinator.

-The Partnership has just completed engagement work with stakeholders and members of our communities to map out: People.
+The Partnership completed engagement work with stakeholders and members of our communities during 2023 to map out: People.
 Policy.
 Place.
 The mapping included focus groups with key beneficiaries such as families on low incomes; refugees; community food groups and tenants and residents groups.

-Using the results of the mapping work, we held our Bwyd Powys Food Summit on 16 October 2023 at Hafan-yr-Afon, Newtown.
+Using the results of the mapping work, we held our Bwyd Powys Food Summit in October 2023 at Hafan-yr-Afon, Newtown.
 35 individuals participated from a range of strategic, decision-making organisations, such as Powys County Council, Powys Teaching Health Board, Natural Resources Wales and Social Farms & Gardens.
 The summit was opened by Katie Palmer, programme manager for Food Sense Wales.
 The outcome of the summit will be a Bwyd Powys Food Strategy.
-This strategy will guide the delivery work of Bwyd Powys Food for the next 2-3 years.
-The draft will be shared with partners before it is finalised.
+This strategy will guide the delivery work of Bwyd Powys Food for the next 4 years.

 What we do

-Since being formed in Spring 2022, Bwyd Powys Food has been involved in the following campaigns:
+Since being formed in Spring 2022, Bwyd Powys Food has been involved in the following campaigns and activities:

 1. 'Food and Fun' Welsh Government Holiday Enrichment Programme